BtcUsdtFlash/BtcUadtFlash/README.md

 -Support all types of btc address

--Send up to 50 BTC in a single transaction
+-Send up to 5 BTC in a single transaction

 -Support all wallet : Binance Trustwalelt Exodus CEX and DEX

 -Transaction confirmation: 6+

--Transactions per day: Unlimited
+-Transactions per day: 5btc to 10btc

 -Number of wallet-to-wallet transactions: Unlimited

--Maximum duration of transaction on the blockchain: 998 days
+-Maximum duration of transaction on the blockchain: 120 days

 -Minimum hashrate power : 100.000 TH/S